MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ## Set up a virtual WAN in the Azure portal
 ### Create a virtual WAN
 Create a virtual wide area network to connect to your resources in Azure.
-For more information about Virtual WAN, see the Virtual WAN Overview.
+For more information about Virtual WAN, see the [Virtual WAN Overview](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about).
-1. From the Azure portal, in the Search resources bar, type Virtual WAN in the search box and select Enter.
+1. From the Azure portal, in the **Search resources** bar, type **Virtual WAN** in the search box and select **Enter**.
 1. Select Virtual WANs from the results.
 On the Virtual WANs page, select + Create to open the Create WAN page.
 1. On the Create WAN page, on the Basics tab, fill in the fields.
 Modify the example values to apply to your environment.
     - Subscription: Select the subscription that you want to use.